robertbasic/robertbasic.com-hugo/content/blog/prooph-event-bus.md

 Same as with the command bus, we wouldn't really use the event bus as we see it in this `event-bus.php` example file.

 We would maybe have a factory of some kind that would create the event bus, configure the event router, and attach it to the event bus.
-Then we would get the event bus from a `psr/container` compatible container, create the event, and then dispatch it on the event bus.
+Then we would get the event bus from a `psr/container` compatible container where we need it, create the event, and then dispatch it on the event bus.
 I've already [given an example of this](/blog/prooph-command-bus#a-more-real-world-like-example) in the previous article, so I don't want to repeat myself here.

 The examples shown and discussed here are available in my [prooph-examples](https://github.com/robertbasic/prooph-examples) repository.